 To learn more about this drug, read Nalmefene - New Drug For Alcoholism.

 Disulfiram, more commonly known as Antabuse, is another medication used with alcohol addiction.
-This medication causes unpleasant side effects when a person consumes alcohol.
+It causes unpleasant effects even when small amounts of alcohol are ingested.
 Common side effects include flushness in the face, nausea and vomiting.

 If a person is taking Antabuse as prescribed, they would begin to have an adverse reaction approximately 10 minutes after they drink alcohol.
 This medication should never be given to an individual who is already intoxicated or given to someone without their knowledge and consent.